Peligrietzer/feral_machines/posts/urschleim.md

 computation, and detect any leaks or misspecifications in advance.
-(Whether a "Halting Oracle" could, indeed, provide the foundation for such a vantage point, I'm unsure -- it certainly shouldn't be taken for granted that it would -- but its impossibility _certainly_ implies that of the even more godlike "Rice Oracle", that would be able to tell us for any program p and property P, whether or not P(p).)
+(Whether a "Halting Oracle" could, indeed, provide the foundation for such a vantage point, I'm unsure -- it certainly shouldn't be taken for granted that it would -- but its impossibility _certainly_ implies that of an even more godlike "Rice Oracle", that would be able to tell us for any program p and property P, whether or not P(p).)
 The proliferation of bugs and leaks is, itself, a contingent matter -- nothing _demands_ that it take place -- but there is no silver bullet